On the power of adaptivity in statistical adversaries: Introduction

+We obtain~\Cref{thm:add} by proving~\Cref{conj:bold} in the case of $\rho$ being additive noise.
 While we have not been able to prove~\Cref{conj:bold} for all $\rho$'s and all algorithms, we can show the following:

-\begin{theorem}[See \Cref{thm:if-can-be-done-formal} for the formal version] Let $\rho$ be a cost function and $\mathcal{A}$ be an $n$-sample algorithm.
+\begin{theorem}[\violet{If it is possible, subsampling neutralizes adaptivity}]\footnote{\violet{See \Cref{thm:if-can-be-done-formal} for the formal version}} Let $\rho$ be a cost function and $\mathcal{A}$ be an $n$-sample algorithm.
 Suppose there is an $m$-sample algorithm $\mathcal{A}'$ whose behavior in the presence of adaptive $\rho$-adversaries well-approximates that of $\mathcal{A}$ in the presence of oblivious $\rho$-adversaries.
 Then $\Phi_{M\to n}$ is a neutralizing filter for $\mathcal{A}$ with respect to $\rho$ with $M = O(m^2)$. \end{theorem}

-Informally, we think of~\Cref{thm:if-can-be-done} as saying ``If it is possible, subsampling does it."
 We note that in the context of~\Cref{thm:if-can-be-done}, we do not require $\mathcal{A}'$ to be computationally efficient: as long as $\mathcal{A}'$ is sample efficient, then our resulting algorithm, the subsampling filter applied to $\mathcal{A}$, inherits the computational efficiency of $\mathcal{A}$.

 Finally, we show that the bound on $m$ in~\Cref{conj:bold} cannot be further strengthened to be independent of $|\mathcal{X}|$, the size of the domain: